kaltura-vpaas/kaltura-node-template/README.md

 # How to Run
 1. Copy .env.template to .env and fill in your information
 2. run npm install
-3. run npm run dev for developement
+3. npm run dev for developement
-4. run npm start for production
+4. npm start for production

 # How you can help (guidelines for contributors)
 Thank you for helping Kaltura grow!
 If you'd like to contribute please follow these steps: